tolauwae/phd-thesis/src/introduction/introduction.typ

 This lead to a novel _stateful out-of-place_ debugger.

 However, @chapter:oop has a secondary motivation.
+Software for embedded devices is often written using interrupts to ensures responsiveness even with harsh resource constraints, but the debugging of interrupt-driven programs is challenging.
-The debugging of interrupt-driven programs is challenging, since traditional debuggers no longer have full control over the flow of execution.
+Traditional debuggers no longer have full control over the flow of execution, as interrupts let the program jump to seemingly arbitrary points.
+This can be very confusing for developers.
-Specific interleaving executions of interrupts can cause concurrency bugs, which are difficult to reproduce and debug @li23:empirical-study.
+Moreover, concurrency bugs can be caused by very specific interleaving of interrupts, which are difficult to reproduce and debug @li23:empirical-study.
 More generally, arbitrary interrupts can trigger at any time, leading to non-deterministic behavior, and making it difficult to reproduce bugs.

 #C3